dhodun/traffic-cam/README.md

 sudo apt full-upgrade
 ```

-TODO: test without the pre-req

-Created key and downloaded
+Created key and copy to pi.
-installed with install.sh
+Clone repo and install with install.sh